Family of Dwight D. Eisenhower: Parents and siblings

 Eisenhower's mother, Ida Elizabeth (Stover) Eisenhower, born in Virginia, of predominantly German Protestant ancestry, moved to Kansas from Virginia.
 She married David on September 23, 1885, in Lecompton, Kansas, on the campus of their alma mater, Lane University.

 By 1898, the parents made a decent living and provided a suitable home for their large family.
-They had seven children, all sons, of whom one died in infancy.
+They had seven sons, of whom one died in infancy.